Ethiopia: Climate

 The predominant climate type is tropical monsoon, with wide topographic-induced variation.
 The Ethiopian Highlands cover most of the country and have a climate which is generally considerably cooler than other regions at similar proximity to the Equator.
 Most of the country's major cities are located at elevations of around 2000–2500 m above sea level, including historic capitals such as Gondar and Axum.
 The modern capital, Addis Ababa, is situated on the foothills of Mount Entoto at an elevation of around 2400 m.
 It experiences a mild climate year round.
 With temperatures fairly uniform year round, the seasons in Addis Ababa are largely defined by rainfall: a dry season from October to February, a light rainy season from March to May, and a heavy rainy season from June to September.
 The average annual rainfall is approximately 1200 mm.

 There are on average seven hours of sunshine per day.
 The dry season is the sunniest time of the year, though even at the height of the rainy season in July and August there are still usually several hours per day of bright sunshine.
-The average annual temperature in Addis Ababa is 16 °C, with daily maximum temperatures averaging 20–25 °C throughout the year, and overnight lows averaging 5–10 °C.
+The average annual temperature in Addis Ababa is 16 C, with daily maximum temperatures averaging 20-25 C throughout the year, and overnight lows averaging 5-10 C.

 Most major cities and tourist sites in Ethiopia lie at a similar elevation to Addis Ababa and have a comparable climate.
 In less elevated regions, particularly the lower lying Ethiopian xeric grasslands and shrublands in the east of Ethiopia, the climate can be significantly hotter and drier.
-Dallol, in the Danakil Depression in this eastern zone, has the world's highest average annual temperature of 34 °C.
+Dallol, in the Danakil Depression in this eastern zone, has the world's highest average annual temperature of 34 C.

-The Blue Nile falls during winter provides over 86 percent of the Nile river's water coming from melted snow in the Simien mountains below 0.
+The Blue Nile Falls during winter provides over 86% of the Nile river's water, coming from melted snow in the Simien Mountains.

 Ethiopia is vulnerable to many of the effects of climate change.
 These include increases in temperature and changes in precipitation.
 Climate change in Ethiopia threatens food security and the economy, which is agriculture based.
 Many Ethiopians have been forced to leave their homes and travel as far as the Gulf, Southern Africa and Europe.

 Since April 2019, the Ethiopian Prime Minister Abiy Ahmed has promoted Beautifying Sheger, a development project that aims to reduce the negative effects of climate change – among other things – in the capital city Addis Ababa.
-In the following May, the government held "Dine for Sheger", a fundraising event in order to cover some of the $1 billion needed through the public. $25 million was raised through the expensive event, both through the cost of attending and donations.
+In the following May, the government held "Dine for Sheger", a fundraising event in order to cover some of the $1 billion needed through the public.
+US$25 million was raised through the expensive event, both through the cost of attending and donations.
 Two Chinese railway companies under the Belt and Road Initiative between China and Ethiopia had supplied funds to develop 12 of the total 56 kilometres.